( ⇪ Magic )

 When a character would lose a spell slot as part of another effect (such as from gaining a negative level), he instead loses the number of Spell Points (SP) required to cast a spell of that slot’s level.
 These SP cannot be recovered except by effects that remove the effect that caused the original loss of the spell slot.

 Spells and effects that allow a character to recall or re-cast a spell don’t function the same way in this system.
-Items that recover spell energy (such as a pearl of power or memento magicka) restore a number of SP required to cast a spell of that level, remove the cooldown on the chosen spell slot (if relevant), recover all ZP for that class, and remove all cooldowns on that class’s 0-level spell slots (if relevant).
-A 3rd-level pearl of power, for instance, when activated would restore 5 SP to a chosen prepared-type SP pool, remove any cooldown delay currently on the chosen spell slot, etc. However, the amount of SP recovered by those kinds of effects has restrictions.
+Items that recover spell energy (such as a pearl of power or memento magicka) restore a number of SP required to cast a spell of that level, end the cooldown on the chosen spell slot (if relevant), recover all ZP for that class, and end all cooldowns on that class’s 0-level spell slots (if relevant).
+A 3rd-level pearl of power, for instance, when activated would restore 5 SP to a chosen prepared SP pool, remove any cooldown delay currently on the chosen spell slot, etc. However, the amount of SP recovered by those kinds of effects has restrictions.

 Because when casting a spell that has a higher dice-based-effect you have to expend more Spell Points, crafting a spell effect magic item with a higher dice-based-effect than the minimum requires a higher CL.
 This can only be done at specific caster levels depending on the level of the spell as noted on the table below.